deviantintegral/composer-gavel/README.md

 ![gavel error](img/gavel-error.png)

-It's recommended to require this plugin on a per-project basis instead of globally.
+It's recommended to require this plugin on a per-project basis as well as globally.
+If the plugin is not globally installed, then the version check will not run during the very first composer install or update.
 The composer version is a root-only key and is not used in dependencies.